Veterinarian owned veterinary clinic/animal hospital servicing the Duncanville area.

 Can I schedule my pet with a specific doctor?

 We are more than happy to work with you to find an open appointment slot with your preferred doctor.
-Please be aware that this may limit the number of available times we are able to offer.
+Please be aware that this may limit the number of available times we are able to offer, as each doctor has a unique schedule.

 Can I schedule my pet with a specific technician?